narf9995/CARPS/README.md

 | Impossible | Auto-Failure unless Critical or Legendary            |

 Characters in your games are going to do stuff, things, & stuff with things.
 In this system we give stuff & things the name Tasks.
-Tasks may entail a single action or many actions together.
+Tasks may entail a single Action or many Actions together.
+Actions take Time.
+Simple Tasks take less Time, while complex Tasks take more Time.

 For most things they do, there’s no need for dice & rules.